lyrebird-app/launcher/README.md

 A visual editor for `.arb` (Application Resource Bundle) localization files, enabling rapid development.
 It is specifically designed to be used for Dart and Flutter projects using the [intl](https://pub.dev/packages/intl) package.

-The editor runs locally on your machine, meaning you can use familiar versioning tools like Git and do not have to upload or download localizaton files.
+The editor runs locally on your machine, meaning you can use familiar versioning tools like Git and do not have to upload or download localization files.

 **Warning:** This project is very early in development, use with extreme caution!
 Make sure you have all important changes committed before trying it out.